geniusatthemoment/geniusatthemoment/README.md

 # Devops Engineer

-focused on infrastructure, automation, reliability and backend development in java
+focused on infrastructure, automation, reliability and backend development on python

 ## Things I code with